nervous-systems/cljs-lambda/cljs-lambda/doc/introduction.md

 `{:waited n}` - which'll be serialized to JSON, and returned to the caller as `{"waited" 66}`.

-In Javascript, an explicit `context.done` method is called to signifify completion -- we're turning that inside-out, and completing the invocation when the handler's Promise is resolved/rejected.
+In Javascript, an explicit `context.done` method is called to signify completion -- we're turning that inside-out, and completing the invocation when the handler's Promise is resolved/rejected.